-Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Kings Bay and Burwood North
+Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Kings Bay, Homebush and Burwood North a see Note regarding Minister's Direction before Table 1

 Refer to Appendix E for information.

 Plan overview

 City of Canada Bay LGA has a population of approximately 97,200 people.
 Future residential development in the area is expected to accommodate over 26,000 additional residents.
 The development will be spread throughout the area with higher density residential development concentrated in Rhodes, North Strathfield, Burwood North, Five Dock and Kings Bay.